mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 23 - File Upload with Progress Bar
 An implementation of file upload that will allow users to upload files to a folder on the system and show the progress until the file has been uploaded 100%.
 # 24 - Drag & Drop File upload
 An implementation of file upload that will allow users to upload files to a folder on the system.
-Uig drag and drop functionality in javascript
+Using drag and drop functionality in javascript
+# 25 - Adding mining page to Petrushka
+Making changes to a website